Article 1

 Entry into Force

-These Regulations enter into force upon adoption at the Editorial Board meeting.
+These Regulations enter into force upon adoption at an Editorial Board meeting.

 Article 17